During Your Stay

 Upon your admission to Norwood Hospital, we will work to get you to your room and make you comfortable as quickly as possible.
-An identification bracelet with your name and medical record number will be placed on your wrist.
-Please do not remove this bracelet until after your discharge.
+An identification bracelet with your name and medical record number will be placed on your wrist for the duration of your stay.

-After admission to the hospital, all patients are assigned to a registered nurse (RN).
+After admission to the hospital, patients are assigned to a registered nurse (RN).
 Your nurse will direct your care based on the care plan that your health care team has determined is right for you.
-You will also be assigned a certified nursing assistant (CNA).
+See our ICU Staffing Reports.

 If you have care-related questions or concerns, feel free to speak with any of your caregivers at any time.
 Or, if you prefer, our patient advocate is available to discuss any concerns you or your family may have about your individual care or other issues.
 Call 781-278-6301 to speak with the patient advocate.